All Episodes

 How soon after you got the infusion did you feel better?

-Oh, I I never felt bad at all.
+Oh, I never felt bad at all.

-But I mean, I really the worst part was just trying to be locked down for 10 days and stay away from people.
+But I mean, I really, the worst part was just trying to be locked down for 10 days and stay away from people.

 And they're both.

-You have to make the phone calls, and uh his wife is also an engineer and a lawyer, and she identified the hospital in the area I live that uses it as general protocol.
+And she identified the hospital in the area I live that uses it as general protocol.

 I had another friend a week earlier, unvaccinated, 74 years old.

-I think his wife is 67, it's her birthday today.
+I think his wife is 67.

 Terry, happy birthday if you're listening.

-And anyway, both of them got regeneron at Emory in Georgia.
+And anyway, both of them got Regeneron at Emory in Georgia.

-Um there are some hospitals that still follow the the reactive medicine, which I do not understand, which is okay, uh, if your temperature goes up, uh take two Tylenol, lower your temperature, monitor your oxygen, and if it goes to 90 or below, uh you better go to the emergency room.
+There are some hospitals that still follow the reactive medicine, which I do not understand, which is, okay, if your temperature goes up, take utylenol, lower your temperature, monitor your oxygen.

-Now the problem is it usually doesn't hit the lungs till you know within the first week.
+Now, the problem is it usually doesn't hit the lungs till, you know, within the first week.

 It happens extraordinarily fast.